The following information and forms are intended for ATTORNEYS only.

 The Friend of the Court will review and recommend spousal support only upon an order of the Court.
 That process will not be started upon an attorney request.

-All motions, with the exception of property settlement issues, are heard first at the Referee hearing level, in the 11:00am time slot.
+All motions, with the exception of property settlement issues, are heard first at the Referee hearing level.

-Evidentiary hearings are scheduled by the Referee, or the Court, for a two hour time slot, in the afternoon.
+Evidentiary hearings are scheduled by the Referee, or the Court, for a one to two hour time slot, in the afternoon.
 The Friend of the Court maintains the calendar and will advise of hearing dates and time.
-Attorneys may not schedule evidentiary hearings without confirmation with the Friend of the Court (Mary Bur at 231-627-8869).
+Attorneys may not schedule evidentiary hearings without confirmation with the Friend of the Court 231-627-8825.

 Attorneys are encouraged to file early for time-sensitive issues such as summer parenting time, change of school, or domicile, as the matter may take weeks to resolution.